OpenSourceEconomics/epp_topics/src/epp_topics/numerical_optimization/db_line_search/screencast/slides.md

 3. Use approximated second derivative to guess step length.

-4. Use a line search algorithm to see how far to go in the search direction.
+4. Use a line search procedure to see how far to go in the search direction.

    - Line search stays a 1d problem even with many parameters;